TANYA'S

 Blood Pressure

-Hypertension (high blood pressure) is very common in CRF cats, because the kidneys produce renin, which controls blood pressure, but damaged kidneys may not do this effectively.
+Hypertension (high blood pressure) is relatively common in CKD cats, because the kidneys produce renin, which controls blood pressure, but damaged kidneys may not do this effectively.

 High blood pressure is very dangerous - it can cause strokes, seizures and blindness, and may even kill; but since it has few visible symptoms until a crisis occurs, it really needs to be measured with a blood pressure monitor.